3 Different Types of Insects That Eat Wood

 Many different types of weevils eat wood.
 Some of the most common include the powder post weevil, the sapwood weevil, and the Deathwatch weevil.

-These insects are types of insects that eat wood which can be challenging to control.
+These insects are types of insects that eat wood, and they can be challenging to control.
 Below are the types of weevils that eat wood;

 1. Powder Post Weevil